FurqanNoor/FurqanNoor/README.md

 [![Furqan Noor](https://readme-typing-svg.herokuapp.com?font=Hubot+San&size=80&pause=1000&color=F7F7F7&background=FFFFFF00&center=true&vCenter=true&width=1100&height=100&lines=Furqan+Noor)](https://github.com/FurqanNoor)

 ###
-<p align="left">I’m Furqan Noor, a 20-year-old software engineering student based in Finland, where I have lived since 2011.
-I am fluent in Finnish, English, and Urdu.<br><br>
+<p align="left">Hi!
+I’m Furqan Noor, a 20-year-old student based in Finland, where I’ve lived since 2011.
+I’m currently studying Mechanical Engineering at Turku University of Applied Sciences, with a background in Software Development from Turku Vocational Institute.

-I'm passionate about becoming a Full-Stack Developer, but right now, I'm immersed in the front-end.
-I'm working with technologies like React, Next.js, Typescript, Tailwind CSS, and Framer Motion to create intuitive and dynamic user experiences.
-As I continue sharpening my skills, my goal is to transition into full-stack development and broaden my expertise across the entire development process.
+Even though my current studies are in engineering, my true passion lies in the ICT field—particularly programming and technology.
+Right now, I’m focused on front-end development, working with tools like React, Next.js, TypeScript, Tailwind CSS, and Framer Motion to build engaging, user-friendly applications.
+My long-term goal is to grow into a Full-Stack Developer, expanding my expertise across the entire development process.

-Always eager to learn, grow, and collaborate!</p>
+I’m fluent in Finnish, English, and Urdu, and I’m always eager to learn, take on new challenges, and collaborate with others.
+I’m open to internships, entry-level roles, or projects where I can apply my skills, gain practical experience, and continue growing in the tech field.</p>

 ###